-While other countries such as Tahiti and Hawaii are experiencing a revival in traditional arts, Fiji has no such contemporary movement – the reason being, for the most part, that Fijians never lost their cultural heritage.
+While other countries such as Tahiti and Hawaii are experiencing a revival in traditional arts, Fiji has no such contemporary movement – the reason being, for the most part, that Fijians retain a great deal of their cultural heritage.

 That’s not to say, that traditional art, such as mat weaving and masi making are as prolific as in former times.
 As the population increasingly moves from rural to urban areas and social media engages sucks available bandwidth, young people simply aren’t taking the time and effort to learn the old art forms.

 Most of the folkloric crafts are practiced in the villages, and village life is still the foundation of Fijian society.
 That’s not to say that modern life and the drift to urban areas hasn’t impacted Fiji’s traditional arts and handicrafts.
 It certainly has taken a toll.

 The good news is that the Arts Council of Fiji, a mostly government funded agency, is encouraging village artisans to practice their age-old skills and sell their works to visitors via handicrafts fairs that are held throughout Fiji during the year.

 Critics do point to the decreasing quality (primarily due to the commercialization of crafts caused by the tourist trade) of woodcarving and pottery, but there are still people around who know what they are doing.
 Except for a few skills like traditional house-building, which may disappear within 15 years in the near future because village homes are not built with traditional materials anymore, the arts remain part of contemporary culture.

 Mat-weaving is taught to nearly every village girl, and the making of masi (tapa) cloth is widespread.
 Likewise, the meke (traditional dance) continues to be handed down from generation to generation and is often performed, with new mekes being created for special occasions, just as has always been done.